 Q: Is the fish we get through CAFC CSF sustainably caught?

-A: All the seafood shares we deliver are sustainbly-caught.
-In regards to sustainability, according to fisheries managers and scientists under the U.S. Dept of Commerce, In fact, according to the most recent stock assessment, it is George’s Bank cod that you hear about not reaching biomass targets, not the Gulf of Maine (where the boats that supply the CAFC fish.)
-T
+A: All the seafood shares we deliver are sustainably caught.
+In regards to sustainability, according to fisheries managers and scientists under the U.S. Dept of Commerce.
+In fact, according to the most recent stock assessment, it is George’s Bank cod that you hear about not reaching biomass targets, not the Gulf of Maine (where the boats that supply the CAFC fish.)

 In summary, our CAFC fishermen are subject to strict regulations formulated by the Department of Commerce and the National Oceanic and Atmospheric Administration (NOAA).
 These regulations are aimed at rebuilding all fish stocks and establishing enduring, healthy ecosystems in the waters they fish.
 CAFC offers consumers the opportunity to support a small diversified fleet who have a strong personal connection to the sea and are driven by the incentive to protect the ocean environment for future generations.
 If you have more questions regarding sustainability, please refer to our previous newsletters and/or don’t hesitate to contact the CAFC Staff.